-Figure 5.30: Trajectories of carbon cycle dynamics for models beyond 2100.
-Shown are three scenarios, SSP5-8.5, SSP5-3.4-overshoot, and SSP1-2.6, from four ESMs (CanESM5, UKESM1, CESM2-WACCM, IPSL-CM6a-LR) and one EMIC (UVIC-ESCM, (Mengis et al., 2020)) for which extensions beyond 2100 are available.
+Figure 5.30 | Trajectories of carbon cycle dynamics for models beyond 2100.
+Shown are three scenarios: SSP5-8.5; SSP5-3.4-overshoot; and SSP1-2.6, from four ESMs (CanESM5, UKESM1, CESM2-WACCM, IPSL-CM6a-LR) and one EMIC (UVIC-ESCM, Mengis et al., 2020) for which extensions beyond 2100 are available.
 Solid lines represent the median flux value across the ensemble, and shading represents 15th-85th percentiles across the ensemble.
 Further details on data sources and processing are available in the chapter data table (Table 5.SM.6).
-IPCC 2021, Chap.
-5 Trajectories of carbon cycle dynamics for models beyond 2100

-IPCC 2021, Chap.
-5 Sausen, Klimaänderung 2.5 Future Projections of Carbon Feedbacks on Climate Change (5) Thawing terrestrial permafrost will lead to carbon release (high confidence), but there is low confidence in the timing, magnitude and the relative roles of CO2 versus CH4 as feedback processes.
-CO2 release from permafrost is projected to be 3-41 PgC per 1°C of global warming by 2100, based on an ensemble of models.
+Thawing terrestrial permafrost will lead to carbon release (high confidence), but there is low confidence in the timing, magnitude and the relative roles of CO_2 versus CH_4 as feedback processes.
+CO_2 release from permafrost is projected to be 3-41 PgC per 1°C of global warming by 2100, based on an ensemble of models.
 However, the incomplete representation of important processes such as abrupt thaw, combined with weak observational constraints, only allow low confidence in both the magnitude of these estimates and in how linearly proportional this feedback is to the amount of global warming.
 It is very unlikely that gas clathrates in terrestrial and subsea permafrost will lead to a detectable departure from the emissions trajectory during this century. {5.4.9; Box 5.1}